telstra/MessagingAPI-SDK-python/README.md

 # Get a message
 from telstra.messaging.v3 import message

+sent_message = message.send(
+  to="+61412345678",
+  from_="privateNumber",
-sent_message = message.send(to="+61412345678", from_="privateNumber", message_content="Hello from Python Messaging SDK!")
+  message_content="Hello from Python Messaging SDK!"
+  )
-message = message.get(sent_message.message_id)
+message = message.get(message_id = sent_message.message_id)
 print(message)
 ```

 ### Get all Messages

 Fetch messages that have been sent from/to your account in the last 30 days.
-Note that in the current release, inbound MMS or messages sent in reply to an MMS will not be retrieved..
-For
+Note that in the current release, inbound MMS or messages sent
+in reply to an MMS will not be retrieved.
-more information, please see here:
+For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/getMessages>.

 The function `telstra.messaging.v3.message.get_all` can be used to fetch